 Avian migration is one of the most beautiful events on earth.
 From the clamorous departure of Geese flying north overhead to the cautious arrival of Songbirds in spring, these ancient feats of orientation, navigation, and critical fuel management are all around us.
-Join us for a webinar with Matthew Dodder, Executive Director of the Santa Clara Valley Audubon Society, and learn how this behavior evolved, how it works, and why it may be at risk.
-We will also explore ways you can observe migration in your own back yard.
+In this recorded webinar, Matthew Dodder, Executive Director of the Santa Clara Valley Audubon Society, explains how this behavior evolved, how it works, and why it may be at risk.

 For questions regarding registration for the webinar, please email: [email protected].
 Thank you!